What is a locum doctor?

 What is the job of a locum?

 A locum doctor fills roles for a time or temporarily takes the place of another.
-They can work solely as a locum doctor or they can pick up locum shifts around their permanent role.
-A locum doctor works for themselves as a contractor to the hospitals/practices they are not employed by them.
+They can work solely as a locum doctor or pick up locum shifts around their permanent role.
+A locum doctor works for themselves as a contractor to the hospitals/practices in which they are not employed.
 Doctors can start locum work after PGY 2 in Australia and PGY 3 in New Zealand.

 How long can you locum for?